FuelLabs/fuels-ts/apps/docs/src/guide/predicates/methods.md

 ### `createTransfer`

-The `createTransfer` method is used to create a transfer object that can be used to send funds to another wallet.
-This can be useful should you need to modify the transfer object or use it's properties before sending it to the node.
+The `createTransfer` method creates a transfer object that can be used to send funds to another wallet.
+This can be useful should you need to modify the transfer object or use its properties before sending it to the node.

 <<< @/../../docs-snippets/src/guide/predicates/send-and-spend-funds-from-predicates.test.ts#send-and-spend-funds-from-predicates-8{ts:line-numbers}